makhmudjumanazarov/dmlab-tensorflow_keras/README.md

 ![Images of dmlab](/images/vgg19_evaluate.jpg)

 -Using Tensorflow, I built the architecture from scratch like exports' method.
 I didn't use data augementation in this either for making the model generalize better.
 The model achieved an accuracy 51% for 5 epochs on validation set.
 There is enough information for each class but the result is not good.
-This is a bad situation, but I don't understand why.
+This situation is incomprehensible to me.
+If you have a better solution please share with me!!!

 ![Images of dmlab](/images/scratch_5_epochs.jpg)